Things to do in Scottsdale

 The Renaissance period was a time of cultural, artistic, political, and economic rebirth following the Middle Ages.
 In the art world, artists used their talents to express big, new, bold ideas; they were often thought of as geniuses.

-So when I heard about the Original Chopped Salad at the Citizen Public House Restaurant in Scottsdale I knew this was the work of a genius!
-The salad’s Facebook page (yes, it has its own Facebook page) does claim this chopped salad as the original and it has made Public House famous in Scottsdale.
-Made of corn, couscous, smoked salmon, asiago, pumpkin seeds, tomatoes, arugula, and currants and all dressed up in a sassy buttermilk pesto dressing.
+So when I heard about the Original Chopped Salad at the Citizen Public House Restaurant in Scottsdale, I knew it was the work of a genius!
+The salad’s Facebook page (yes, it has its own Facebook page) claims this chopped salad is the original, and it has made Public House famous in Scottsdale and is made of corn, couscous, smoked salmon, asiago, pumpkin seeds, tomatoes, arugula, and currants and all dressed up in a sassy buttermilk pesto dressing.
 This may seem like some strange combo of ingredients – but it tastes incredible!
-It has achieved fame and notoriety taking its place in the great debates of ‘who is the original’ food history.
+It has achieved fame and notoriety, taking its place in the great debates on ‘who is the original’ food history.

 Hopefully, I’ve been able to capture your attention in my Scottsdale Art History lesson.
 I can’t give you college credits, but I can ensure if you try experiencing Scottsdale through the lens of art, you’ll definitely have a great time.

 Have you ever been to Scottsdale and visited the art scene there?
-What was your favorite (and what art movement would you categorize it as)?
+What was your favorite art movement (and what art movement would you categorize it as)?
 Let me know in the comments!

 art museums and exhibitions scottsdale, art exhibitions scottsdale, art museums in scottsdale az, art galleries in scottsdale az